 The clinical evaluation of an exposure is normally, but not always, recorded via the radiology report.
 It can be made directly into the patient record or on the Picture Archiving and Communication System (PACS).
 The evaluation may be carried out by anyone who is appropriately trained and assessed as competent; this may be radiologists, radiographers, medical clinicians, or other healthcare professionals; however, they must be adequately trained and entitled as an Operator for this purpose.
 Where the report is recorded will depend on local circumstances.
 The report should be produced in a timely fashion to allow further appropriate patient management.
 The process of making, recording, and expediting (where necessary) a clinical evaluation for each exposure should be clearly described in the Employer's written procedures.
-More information is available in Standards for interpretation and reporting of imaging investigations.
+More information is available in Standards for interpretation and reporting of imaging investigations6 and in Recommendations on alerts and notification of imaging reports7.